mistyunicorn/env-json-cache/README.md

 ## Introduction:

-Light weight library with a singleton caching module that has set, get and delete methods to play with keys and values pairs.
+A lightweight library with a singleton caching module that allows for the manipulation of keys and values pairs through set, get, and delete functions.
-Additonal method like loadJson helps to load the json value to cache and use across application files just by importing the library
+By importing the library, an additional function called loadJson makes it possible to load the JSON value to cache and utilize across application files.

+MOTO: Load once and use it wherever in your program.
+This library allows you to store the state of a key-value pair.

 ## Install
 ``npm i env-json-cache``